Does Turmeric Kill Candida Cells?

 In this article, I’ll focus on antifungal qualities of turmeric and I’ll share with you the most interesting recent studies that focus on the effect of turmeric on Candida cells:

 - A 2014 study that focused on how exactly curcumin kills Candida cells found that it destroys their membranes so that the contents of Candida cells leak and the cells die.

 - Many studies focus on the combination of curcumin and light in Candida treatment.
-One study used a photosensitiser (light and oxygen) and curcumin solution to see their effect on Candida albicans and other organisms.
-They managed to completely inhibit not only Candida albicans cells, but also other fungus, such as Aspergillus niger and Fusarium oxysporum.
+One study used a photosensitizer (light and oxygen) and curcumin solution to see their effect on Candida albicans and other organisms.
+They managed to completely inhibit not only Candida albicans cells, but also other fungi, such as Aspergillus niger and Fusarium oxysporum.